Kharkiv Tractor Plant

 Kharkiv Tractor Plant (KhTZ or HTZ) (Харківський тракторний завод, ХТЗ) is an agricultural machinery manufacturer in the Ukrainian city of Kharkiv.
-Established in 1930-31, as a centerpiece of Stalin's First Five-Year Plan for Soviet industrialization (1927-1932), KhTZ was Ukraine's largest tractor manufacturer, producing both wheeled and tracked tractors.
+Established in 1930–31, as a centerpiece of Stalin's First Five-Year Plan for Soviet industrialization (1927–32), KhTZ was Ukraine's largest tractor manufacturer, producing both wheeled and tracked tractors.
 In 2016, the Ukrainian security service (SBU) alleged that at the Kremlin's direction the Russian owners were planning to decommission the enterprise.
-The industrial plant was reported destroyed by extensive shelling and resulting fires on the fourth day of the Russian Federation's invasion of Ukraine in late February 2022.
+The industrial plant was reported destroyed by extensive shelling and resulting fires on the fourth day of the Russian invasion of Ukraine in February 2022.

 History

 Building of the Plant in the First Five Year Plan

 The Kharkiv Tractor Plant, on the south-east edge of Kharkiv, was one of three major tractor plants (the others at Stalingrad and Chelyabinsk) built as one of "the giants of the first five-year plan", and was named after the Commissar for Heavy Industry, the Sergo Ordzhonikidze Kharkiv Tractor Works.
 In the 1920s tractors had been seen as a way of improving agricultural production and persuading the peasantry of the merits of the regime and voluntary collectivisation.
-However, it was said that in the Spring of 1929 only five were functioning in Ukraine where a huge amount of agricultural production took place.
+However, it was said that in the spring of 1929 only five were functioning in Ukraine where a huge amount of agricultural production took place.

 Tractor production was therefore an important part of the new five-year plan.
 But with policies of forced collectivisation and 'the liquidation of the kulaks as a class', tractors became even more important symbolically and practically - to increase output and to compensate for the widespread loss of horses which were slaughtered in peasant resistance to forced collectivisation.

 The plant was constructed upon designs formulated by Detroit architect Albert Kahn, the designer for Henry Ford, for the similar scale tractor factory in Stalingrad.
 Although not a carbon copy of the Stalingrad plant in terms of either material or labor, it was an early example of architectural standardization in the USSR.
 Stalin described the project as "a steel bastion of the collectivisation of agriculture in the Ukraine" and trusted that the workers and the engineering and technical personnel would "overcome the difficulties of the young enterprise" by utilizing the experience of the Stalingrad Works".